-Policy Engagement and Research to Expand the Supply of Affordable Homes in California
+Policy Engagement to Expand the Supply of Affordable Homes in California

 The Partnership works to support policies and improve programs that increase financial resources for owners of low-income multifamily housing.
 This includes working in close collaboration with other regional housing associations to assess housing-related state legislation, to advocate for a permanent source of state funding for affordable housing, and to work closely with state regulatory bodies to increase access to energy efficiency resources for affordable multifamily rental housing.

-Launching in March of 2021 in partnership with Housing California, California’s Roadmap HOME 2030 is an initiative to develop and implement a comprehensive, long-term plan for statewide housing and homelessness solutions.
-This 10-year policy blueprint will illustrate how, with the right solutions and the will, we can create a California with homes for all.
+Launched in March 2021 in partnership with Housing California, California’s Roadmap HOME 2030 is an initiative to develop and implement a comprehensive, long-term plan for statewide housing and homelessness solutions.
+This 10-year policy blueprint illustrates how, with the right solutions and the will, we can create a California with homes for all.

 The Partnership closely monitors affordable housing resource issues and focuses efforts on reminding legislatures of the critical importance federal housing programs play in the lives of low-income Californians.